Carnegie Mellon University in Qatar

 Degree Offerings

-Carnegie Mellon University in Qatar offers four academic programs: Biological Sciences, Business Administration, Computer Science, and Information Systems.
+Carnegie Mellon University in Qatar offers five academic programs: Artificial Intelligence, Biological Sciences, Business Administration, Computer Science, and Information Systems.
 To examine the requirements for those degrees, see their respective main campus college sections elsewhere in the Undergraduate Catalog.
 The purpose of this section is to describe the CMU-Q policies that are independent from those of the Pittsburgh campus and outline procedures that are common to students in all programs in Qatar.

 Business Administration Concentrations

-The concentration allows students to gain knowledge and expertise in a particular area of business practice.
-The concentration coursework prepares students with the knowledge and skills for their career pursuits.
-Completing a concentration is part of the degree requirements.
+As part of the degree requirements for Business Administration, students much complete a concentration.
+A concentration allows students to gain knowledge and expertise in a particular area of business practice.
+Concentration coursework prepares students with the knowledge and skills for their career pursuits.
 Students are encouraged to declare their concentration by the end of their sophomore year.
 Courses taken to meet concentration requirements are not allowed to double count toward any other BA degree requirements, including the minor requirement.

 The following concentrations may be completed at Carnegie Mellon University in Qatar:

 - Accounting (can only be completed with a semester at the Pittsburgh campus)